chibat/healthcheck-notifier/README.md

 ## Specification

-* If HipChat settings are blank, does not notify with HipChat.
-* If Mail settings are blank, does not notify with Mail.
-* If this gets healthcheck error of target applications, notifies.
-If this continues to get an error, does not notify.
+* If this tool gets healthcheck error of target applications, notifies.
+If this tool continues to get an error, does not notify.
-* If this gets healthcheck success after healthcheck error, notifies.
+* If this tool gets healthcheck success after healthcheck error, notifies.